Norwich Union: Customer service

-In December 2007 Norwich Union was fined £1.26m by the Financial Services Authority (FSA) after customers with life assurance policies were put at a small risk of fraud.
-The FSA said the company had failed to deal with the issue properly even when it had been alerted to the problem.
+In December 2007, Norwich Union was fined £1.26m by the Financial Services Authority (FSA), after customers with life assurance policies were put at risk of fraud.
+The FSA said the company had failed to deal with the issue properly, even when it had been alerted to the problem.

 After discovering an overcharging error that dated back to 2001, Norwich Union agreed to compensate their clients with a cheque for £300 each, due to charges that exceeded the 1% cap imposed by the government.
-The final amount of compensation is expected to exceed £11 million.
+The final amount of compensation was expected to exceed £11 million.

 International operations

 In Canada, Norwich Union was well known as a direct marketer of life insurance products, often promoted through frequently repeated television advertisements.
 Most famous was a spot beginning with the phrase, "It's Patrick!
 He took out life insurance."
 Following the Norwich/CGU merger, this unit was sold to American International Group and renamed AIG Assurance, which decided to drop the "Patrick" ads.
 The unit was then resold in 2009 to Bank of Montreal, and is now known as BMO Insurance.

 In Australia the operations of Norwich Union Australia were rebranded as Aviva in October 2003.
 The company then consisted of three businesses: life insurance, fund manager Portfolio Partners (which reports directly to London) and the master trust/financial planning service Navigator.